-Moreover, the potential benefits of drinking alcohol should not compel non-drinkers to start drinking or license drinkers to start over indulging.
+The potential benefits of drinking alcohol should not compel non-drinkers to start drinking or responsible drinkers to overindulge.

-The principle of moderation especially applies to alcohol as excessive intake, can severely harm your body and your social well-being.
-In proper amounts, whiskey is believed to offer the following benefits:
+The principle of moderation especially applies to alcohol, as excessive intake can severely harm your body and your social well-being.

 1. May help protect against cognitive disorders

-All types of alcoholic beverages, including whiskey, have been shown to contain antioxidant properties.
+All types of alcoholic beverages, including whiskey, have been shown to exhibit antioxidant properties.
 (2)

 The phytochemicals from whiskey and other dietary sources may help reduce cognitive dysfunction and delay the onset/progress of many neuropsychiatric disorders and neurodegenerative disorders.

 2. May decrease the risk of heart disease

 People who engage in light to moderate drinking tend to have a lower risk of congestive heart failure, stroke, diabetes mellitus, coronary artery disease, and total mortality.
 However, there is no direct study to link these factors.

 Conversely, people who consume excessive amounts of alcohol are more prone to cardiovascular problems.
 (5)